silverfisk/silverfisk.github.io/content/posts/observability/fluent-bit.md

 ## Result

-To summarize, log files has now been isolated so that access to information can limited according to _least privilege_.
-We let Flutent Bit query the Kubernetes kontrol plane to enrich the message so it is diverted to the correct log storage, and lowering the logging costs by only logging errors from the Fluent daemon itself.
+{{% portfolio image="/img/fluent-bit2.png" alt="FluentBit" %}}
-Additionally, we avoid any potential issues with single source of truth.
-And since log data is not duplicated, environmental and cost footprint is kept at a minimum while lowering the risk of data leakage.
+By querying the Kubernetes control plane to enrich log messages and diverting them to the correct log storage, we can lower logging costs and reduce the risk of data leakage.
+Additionally, we avoid any potential issues with a single source of truth, and keep our environmental and cost footprint to a minimum by not duplicating log data.
+{{% /portfolio %}}